ssenmosip/mosip-temp-documentation/MOSIP-Configuration-Server.md

         `});`<br/>
          `return future;`<br/>
     ` }`<br/>
-4. Letâ€™s assume I put port number in which the application will be running in the properties file, and I need to get that port value while initiating the application, I can get it as follows:<br/>
+4. Lets assume I put port number in which the application will be running in the properties file, and I need to get that port value while initiating the application, I can get it as follows:<br/>
        ` Integer port = Integer.parseInt(configuration.getString("port"));`<br/>
         `server = vertx.createHttpServer()`<br/>
         		`.requestHandler(req -> `<br/>